ubc-library-rc/dataverse_utils/docs/index.md

 ### Console utilities

-There are eight (8) console utilities currently available.
+There are nine (9) console utilities currently available.

-* **dv_del.py**: Bulk (unpublished) file deletion utility
+* **dv_del**: Bulk (unpublished) file deletion utility

-* **dv_ldc_uploader.py**: A utility which scrapes Linguistic Data Consortium metadata from their website, converts it to Dataverse JSON and uploads it, with the possibility of including local files. **As of early 2023, there is an issue which requires attaching a manually downloaded certificate chain**.
+* **dv_ldc_uploader**: A utility which scrapes Linguistic Data Consortium metadata from their website, converts it to Dataverse JSON and uploads it, with the possibility of including local files. **As of early 2023, there is an issue which requires attaching a manually downloaded certificate chain**.
 Don't worry, that's not as hard as it sounds.

+* **dv_list_files**: Lists all the files in a dataverse record, potentially including all versions and draft versions.

-* **dv_manifest_gen.py**: Creates a simple tab-separated value format file which can be edited and then used to upload files as well as file-level metadata.
+* **dv_manifest_gen**: Creates a simple tab-separated value format file which can be edited and then used to upload files as well as file-level metadata.
 Normally files will be edited after creation, usually in a spreadsheet like Excel.

-* **dv_pg_facet_date.py**: A server-based tool which updates the publication date facet and performs a study reindex.
+* **dv_pg_facet_date**: A server-based tool which updates the publication date facet and performs a study reindex.

-* **dv_record_copy.py**: Copies an existing Dataverse study metadata record to a target collection, or replace a currently existing record.
+* **dv_record_copy**: Copies an existing Dataverse study metadata record to a target collection, or replace a currently existing record.

-* **dv_release.py**: A bulk release utility.
+* **dv_release**: A bulk release utility.
 Either releases all the unreleased studies in a Dataverse or individually if persistent identifiers are available.

 * **dv_replace_licence**: Replaces the licence associated with a PID with text from a Markdown file.
 Also available as **dv_replace_license** for those using American English.

-* **dv_upload_tsv.py**: Takes a tsv file in the format from *dv_manifest_gen.py* and does all the uploading and metadata entry.
+* **dv_upload_tsv**: Takes a tsv file in the format from *dv_manifest_gen.py* and does all the uploading and metadata entry.

 More information about these can be found on the [console utilities page](scripts.md).